madtomic/Maintenance-Manager--CB-Plugin/README.md

     - {duration of the maintenance in minutes} (optionnal)
 * off: turn off the maintenance mode
 * reload: reload the plugin's config file
+* enable {plugin name}: enable the selected plugin.
+* disable {plugin name}: disable the selected plugin.
+**Note: If you are not sure about the plugin name, type /plugins.**

 ##Permissions: